Last modified: March 3, 2023, 12:52 p.m.

 In springtime, the caterpillar lives in the buds.
 Later on, it makes skeletal food patterns on the leaves.
 Pupation takes place on a twig or upon a leaf.

-The adults are on the wing mostly in July.
+The adults are on the wing mostly in June and July.